 GRASS COURT PROS:

 - High-level tennis: Allows for quick and spectacular points

 - Less exhausting: Physically forgiving surface

-- Service: A strong serve can be a valuable ally in this situation.
+- Service: A strong serve in tennis can be a valuable ally on grass courts.

 - Fewer injuries: gentle on the joints.